Pages tagged "human rights"

 Our Values

-Our work is shaped by a commitment to Universal Declaration of Human Rights, the Earth Charter, tradition of Catholic Social Teaching and the charism of Blessed Edmund Rice.
+Our work is shaped by a commitment to the Universal Declaration of Human Rights, the United Nations (UN) Declaration on the Rights of Indigenous Peoples, the UN Convention relating to the Status of Refugees, the Earth Charter, the tradition of Catholic Social Teaching and the charism of Blessed Edmund Rice.

 Universal Declaration of Human Rights